Submissions

 We review all pitches, and those that are accepted for publication will be contacted by email.
 Payment is upon publication.

-Essays, reportage, profiles, and literary non-fiction that engage with contemporary craft—process, object, media, makers—or general interest issues that can be explored through Canadian craft.
+Essays, reportage, and maker profiles that engage with contemporary craft—process, object, media, makers—or general interest issues that can be explored through Canadian craft.

 Interviews (length varies):